AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

     owning or observing type unless the prefix is a function_call and the called function is not a traversal function.

+14. If the designated type of a named nonderived access type is incomplete at the point of the access type's declaration then the incomplete type declaration and its completion shall occur in the same declaration list.
+[This implies that the incomplete type shall not be declared in the limited view of a package, and that if it is declared in the private part of a package then its completion shall also occur in that private part.]

 .. centered:: **Verification Rules**

-14. When an owning access object other than a borrower, an observer, or an object in the Moved state is finalized, or when such an object is passed as a part of an actual parameter of mode **out**, its value shall be null.
+15. When an owning access object other than a borrower, an observer, or an object in the Moved state is finalized, or when such an object is passed as a part of an actual parameter of mode **out**, its value shall be null.